 The following describes the targeting rules that you can set.

 Setting custom attributes

 Serve a treatment or percentage based on custom attributes.
 Custom attributes allow you to create dynamic and targeted feature rollout plans using any criteria or dimension of your customers.
 Attributes are recommended when you need to target customers in real time, such as:

 - Temporal or fast moving data (for example, time since last login, customer creation date, browser type, or machine)

 - Sensitive information (for example, customer deal size or customer status)

 When deciding whether to use segments or attributes, segments are best when customers in a segment do not change often or the grouping of customers needs to be standardized across your organization (for example, key accounts, internal or outsourced QA teams, company employees).

-The instructions in this section explain the proper use of attributes when you create rollout plans in the Split web console.
+The instructions in this section explain the proper use of attributes when you create rollout plans in the Split user interface.
 To understand the proper syntax for using attributes with the SDK in your code base, refer to the relevant language-specific article in our SDK Documentation.

-- In the Set targeting rule section, click the attribute field.
+- In the Targeting section, click the attribute field.
 A list of attributes displays.

 - Select or add an attribute.
 Split requires you to customize the attributes you use in your treatment evaluation.
 When you define your targeting rules, you can base your rules on any custom attribute you provide.
 To do this, add an attribute in the field provided.
 For more information, refer to the custom attributes guide.